panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 Open the demo and click the button.
 Each time you click, you will see in the console the message `'I rendered!'` &mdash; meaning that each time the state is updated, the component re-renders.

-So, the 2 main differences between references and state:
+So, the 2 main differences between reference and state:

 1. Updating a reference doesn't trigger re-rendering, while updating the state makes the component re-render;
 2. The reference update is synchronous (the updated reference value is available right away), while the state update is asynchronous (the state variable is updated after re-rendering).